-1. Check whether any internal regulations exist at the companies involved granting individual employees additional entitlements as a result of the transaction (e.g. employment guarantees, golden parachutes, etc.).
-Please note this remains rare in the Czech Republic; the share deal will have any implications for the working conditions of employees, or will be associated with any measures affecting a higher number of employees; 1.3. any employee representative bodies such as trade unions, works councils, European works councils, etc. exist, and whether the internal regulations of the company grant these bodies additional rights in the event of a transaction.
-2. Prepare 2.1.
-Not applicable, unless stated otherwise by internal regulations in force.
-3. Inform / Notify 3.1.
+- 1.1. any internal regulations exist at the companies involved granting individual employees additional entitlements as a result of the transaction (e.g. employment guarantees, golden parachutes, etc.).
+Please note this remains rare in the Czech Republic; - 1.2. the share deal will have any implications for the working conditions of employees, or will be associated with any measures affecting a higher number of employees; - 1.3. any employee representative bodies such as trade unions, works councils, European works councils, etc. exist, and whether the internal regulations of the company grant these bodies additional rights in the event of a transaction. - 2.1.
+Not applicable, unless stated otherwise by internal regulations in force. - 3.1.
 The employee representatives.
-In the absence of such bodies, all employees who will in practice be affected should be informed about the change of the employer's ownership structure.
-3.2.
-If Point 1.2, above, is fulfilled, then the employees affected or their representative bodies must be informed and consulted by both the seller and the purchaser about these implications and measures.
-4. Consult 4.1.
-Not applicable unless stated otherwise by internal regulations in force.
-4.2.
-If Point 1.2, above, is fulfilled, then the employees affected or their representative bodies must be informed and consulted by both the seller and the purchaser about these implications or measures.
-5. Implement 5.1.
+In the absence of such bodies, all employees who will in practice be affected should be informed about the change of the employer's ownership structure. - 3.2.
+If Point 1.2, above, is fulfilled, then the employees affected or their representative bodies must be informed and consulted by both the seller and the purchaser about these implications and measures. - 4.1.
+Not applicable unless stated otherwise by internal regulations in force. - 4.2.
+If Point 1.2, above, is fulfilled, then the employees affected or their representative bodies must be informed and consulted by both the seller and the purchaser about these implications or measures. - 5.1.
 Not applicable unless stated otherwise by internal regulations in force.

-1. Check whether any internal regulations exist at the companies involved granting individual employees additional entitlements as a result of the transaction (e.g. employment guarantees, golden parachutes, etc.).
-Please note this remains rare in the Czech Republic; the share deal will have any implications for the working conditions of employees, or will be associated with any measures affecting a higher number of employees; 1.3. any employee representative bodies, such as trade unions, works councils, European works councils, etc. exist, and whether the internal regulations of the company grant these bodies additional rights in the event of a transaction.
-2. Prepare 2.1.
-Not applicable unless stated otherwise by internal regulations in force.
-3. Inform / Notify 3.1. the employee representatives.
-In the absence of such bodies, all employees who will in practice be affected should be informed about the change of the employer's ownership structure.
-3.2.
-If Point 1.2, above, is fulfilled, then the employees affected or their representative bodies must be informed and consulted by both the seller and the purchaser about these implications and measures.
-4. Consult 4.1.
-Not applicable, unless stated otherwise by internal regulations in force.
-4.2.
-If Point 1.2, above, is fulfilled, then the employees affected or their representative bodies must be informed and consulted by both the seller and the purchaser about these implications and measures.
-5. Implement 5.1.
+- 1.1. any internal regulations exist at the companies involved granting individual employees additional entitlements as a result of the transaction (e.g. employment guarantees, golden parachutes, etc.).
+Please note this remains rare in the Czech Republic; - 1.2. the share deal will have any implications for the working conditions of employees, or will be associated with any measures affecting a higher number of employees; - 1.3. any employee representative bodies, such as trade unions, works councils, European works councils, etc. exist, and whether the internal regulations of the company grant these bodies additional rights in the event of a transaction. - 2.1.
+Not applicable unless stated otherwise by internal regulations in force. - 3.1. the employee representatives.
+In the absence of such bodies, all employees who will in practice be affected should be informed about the change of the employer's ownership structure. - 3.2.
+If Point 1.2, above, is fulfilled, then the employees affected or their representative bodies must be informed and consulted by both the seller and the purchaser about these implications and measures. - 4.1.
+Not applicable, unless stated otherwise by internal regulations in force. - 4.2.
+If Point 1.2, above, is fulfilled, then the employees affected or their representative bodies must be informed and consulted by both the seller and the purchaser about these implications and measures. - 5.1.
 Not applicable, unless stated otherwise in internal regulations in force.